themisir/themisir.com/content/posts/memory.md

 ## Garbage collection

 Another way to tackle memory management issues is to avoid tracking memory movement in real time but when a certain threshold reached, pause the program execution and check all the allocated resources one by one to find out whether they are still in use or can be freed.
 Such checks can be possible in language environments where the runtime has a greater control over the values you create.
 By having the said control, the runtime can walk through all the values, fields, closures, arguments, stack frames to see if any given value is still being referenced somewhere.
 If the runtime doesn't find any reference, it removes the value contents from the memory and marks it available for the next allocation.

 Languages like JavaScript, C#, Go, Java rely on garbage collection for memory management needs.
 This wikipedia entry has a lot of in depth information about garbage collectors, different stages of them, different optimization methods being used, etc: https://en.wikipedia.org/wiki/Tracing_garbage_collection

+## Not freeing the memory

+Lastly it may sound counter intuitive, but in some cases we may get away with not caring about memory at all.
+If your program supposed to do a quick one-off job and exit immediately after, relying on the kernel to free all of your leftovers might be as efficient solution as alternatives.
+After all the memory isolation provided by the kernel for processes act like arenas we discussed earlier.
+Once you exit from the process, the entire memory arena - program address space in this case can be freed.
+It can even be efficient in some cases.

+This should be used as a last resort or when you really have a good reason to prefer this.
+I would not personally want to use a tool that doesn't clean the memory after itself.
+I just wanted to note that this option is also available for your consideration.

 # Pointers vs References